BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift201/01_git_setup.md

 Navigate to the public repository (<https://github.com/{admin}/devops-platform-workshops-labs)>

-- Click "Branch:" and add your [username]-201 as the branch name.
+- Click "Branch:" and add you <>.Env.GITHUB_USERNAME</>-201 as the branch name.
-- Click "Create branch: [username]-201"
+- Click "Create branch <>.Env.GITHUB_USERNAME</>-201"

-Follow the above instructions to "Create your branch with the CLI" but exclude the `git branch` and `git push` commands to clone a local copy and switch to the already created [username]-201 branch
+Follow the above instructions to "Create your branch with the CLI" but exclude the `git branch` and `git push` commands to clone a local copy and switch to the already create <>.Env.GITHUB_USERNAME</>-201 branch

 ### Create a draft pull request
 You won't be able to create a pull request until you have committed changes in your branch, so start off by creating a notes.md file and committing it to your branch: